andreazamo39/website/content/teaching/_index.md

   <div class="teach-item-title">Data Science for Business II</div>
   <div class="teach-item-univ">Mannheim Business School</div>
   <div class="teach-item-desc">
-    Course taught at the MBA level.
+    Course taught at the **MBA level**.
 The course introduces key concepts, tools, and practices of data science from a managerial perspective, focusing on the use of data for both operational and strategic decision-making.
 It emphasizes how data assets generate value within organizations, and how analytical results can be translated into actionable business insights to support innovation and productivity.
-    Rating: 4.6/5
+    **Rating: 4.6/5**
   </div>
 </div>